TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 # Summary

 One takeaway here is that GPUs are fast, which, sure.
-A slightly more interesting take is that GPUs *can* be *extremely* fast, but achieving that takes some care.
+A slightly more interesting takeaway is that GPUs *can* be *extremely* fast, but achieving that takes some care.

 In this workload my [custom pipeline][zarr-shards] achieved high throughput by